CDIP Sponsor FAQs

 What should I expect from my student?

-What should I expect a student’s substantive knowledge of my field will be?
+What can I expect a student’s substantive knowledge of my field to be?

 Unlike a job or internship, students with no formal substantive professional experience are encouraged to apply.
-We hope you will introduce them to the benefits and challenges of your chosen field.
+CDIPs are open to students from all four class years.
+We hope you will introduce them to the rewards and challenges of your chosen field.

 If I volunteer, am I guaranteed a student?

 A match is not guaranteed due to the number of factors that go into selection and matching.
 However, if you are not matched with a student, there are still many valuable ways for you to offer career assistance including providing internship and job opportunities and conversing with students via phone or email about your occupation or career field.
-For information, please contact the Bates Career Development Center at firstname.lastname@example.org or 207-786-6232.
+For more information, please contact Karina Lemay, Career Development Program Specialist, at email@example.com or 207-786-6467.

 - On or about October 18, sponsors whose job shadows have drawn student interest will receive a link via email.
-The link will allow you to go online to view the application materials and rank your preferences.
-Ranking must be completed by October 25.
+The link will allow sponsors to go online to view the application materials and to rank their preferences.
+Rankings must be completed by October 24.

 - An algorithm will be used to match sponsors and students.

-- Students are responsible for contacting their hosts by November 16 and scheduling a mutually convenient time for the job shadow.
+- Students are responsible for contacting their hosts by November 15 to schedule a mutually convenient time for the job shadow.

 What are the job shadow dates?